What to do in Strasbourg? – TOP 25 must-sees

 Strasbourg shares, with Brussels, the status of European capital.
 Indeed, Strasbourg has several European institutions, and notably the famous European Parliament (clearly my favorite).
 You can also see the European Court of Human Rights (ECHR) or the Council of Europe.
 All the information on the visits of the European institutions is here.
 And if you want to delve into the history of the European Union and the role of its institutions, go to the Place d’Europe.

-It is possible to go there by bike or by streetcar (or by foot, but it is further away so you have to take time, but the walk is nice).
+You can get to the European Quarter by bike or streetcar (or on foot, but it’s further, so you’ll have to take your time, but it’s a nice walk).
 If you have limited time and want to see the European institutions in Strasbourg, the best options are in my opinion

 Treat yourself to a moment of well-being

 We are lucky in Strasbourg to have beautiful places dedicated to well-being and relaxation.
-I suggest for example to go and test the Roman Baths of Municipal Baths of Strasbourg (or just enjoy the pool!), travel while doing a hammam at the Hundred Skies to test the unusual experience of the Taaka Beer Spaa beer spa, or a breakfast and spa at the Athena Hotel.
+I suggest, for example, trying out the Bains Romains at Strasbourg’s Bains Municipaux (or simply enjoying the pool!), taking a hammam at Les Cent Ciels or trying out the unusual experience of Taaka Beer Spa, a beer spa.

 municipal-pool-strasbourg